 With a hand doodled bunch of grapes and an ink blot that is Greece it’s straight and to the point.

-Wine made in Greece from grapes.
 Exactly what it says on the tin bottle.

 “The nose of this Cabernet Sauvignon offers subtle aromas of mint, with a powerful, smooth mix of blackcurrant, blueberry and herbaceous cherry on the palate.
 This wine is great served at 16-18°C with bacon and mushroom casserole, pork sausages or cheese.”